Assigning Primary or Legal Guardian Status

 On the Add New Guardian slideover menu, fill in the appropriate details for the guardian and tick/untick the Primary Guardian and Legal Guardian tickboxes as required.
 Click 'Add Guardian' to create the new guardian for the student.

-You can easily update the Primary/Legal Guardian status for an existing guardian profile linked to a student - just follow these steps:
+You can easily update the Primary/Legal Guardian status for an existing guardian profile linked to a student.
+You can do this from the guardian's profile, or from the Authorised to Collect page.

 On a student profile, scroll down to the Family Guardians and Contacts section, then click into the guardian record that you need to update.